iobroker-community-adapters/ioBroker.vofo-speedtest/README.md

 When the adapter crashes or another Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
 When you allowed to ioBroker GmbH to collect diagnostic data, then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
-This allows Sentry to group errors and show how many unique users are affected by such an error.
-All of this helps me to provide error free adapters that basically never crash.
+This allows Sentry to group errors and shows how many unique users are affected by such an error.
+All of this helps me to provide error-free adapters that basically never crash.

 ## Changelog
 <!--